larsrohwedder/larsrohwedder.github.io/teaching/dm898-25/plan.md

 In the lecture on September 26th, we discussed exercise sheet 3.
 Then started with the topic branching (see [slides](lecture5.pdf)).
 We covered Chapter 3.0 (formalism of branching) and Chapter 3.1 (Vertex Cover) from the textbook.
 We didn't get to the algorithm for Closest String yet.
 " %}

+{% include collapse.html collapse="Week 40" content="

+In the lecture on September 30rd, we finished the example on Closest String, see [slides](lecture5.pdf)), from Chapter 3.5 of the textbook.

+We practiced ILP modelling on examples from the [second exercise sheet](exer2.pdf).

+Topic of the lecture on October 1st was Branch-and-Bound, see [slides](lecture6.pdf).
+This does not appear in the main textbook.
+For reference, see Chapter 7 in Wolseley's book.
+" %}

 Materials by topics

 {% include table.html content="